-He has already demonstrated his great versatility and breadth of repertoire from baroque to contemporary music, from opera and operetta to lieder.
+He has already demonstrated his great versatility and breadth of repertoire from baroque to contemporary music, from opera to operetta to lieder.

 Wolfgang Resch was a member of the Bühnen Bern ensemble from 2013-2016.

-Concerts and recitals have taken Wolfgang Resch together with Sophie Rennert and Graham Johnson to the Lied Festival in Zeist and the Ruhr Piano Festival, to London, Liverpool and Reykjavík with the European Union Youth Orchestra, as well as to Grafenegg and the Vienna Musikverein.
+Concerts and recitals have taken Wolfgang Resch together with Sophie Rennert and Graham Johnson to the Lied Festival in Zeist or the Ruhr Piano Festival, with the European Union Youth Orchestra to London, Liverpool and Reykjavík, as well as to Grafenegg and the Vienna Musikverein.

 Wolfgang Resch received his first vocal training as a boy soloist with the Wilten Boys’ Choir in Innsbruck.
 He later studied with Karlheinz Hanser, Ralf Döring and Charles Spencer.
 He attended masterclasses with Brigitte Fassbaender, Christa Ludwig, Thomas Hampson and Helmut Deutsch, among others.